Suzanne Groth Foglesong Ed.D

 What do you attribute your success to?

 I attribute my success to a lifelong commitment to curiosity, perseverance, and continuous learning.
 Throughout my career and into retirement as an author, I’ve embraced new challenges as opportunities to grow.
 My ability to adapt, stay open to possibility, and remain dedicated to my craft has been central to every accomplishment.
+Finding ways to do what I most enjoy is central to remaining focused.

 Q